 Lost Origins Outside was conceived in the early morning hours of November 11, 2020.
 Hamacher had just been elected to the DC government as an ANC Commissioner and was out walking around the neighborhood processing what it meant to be a public servant.
 Mount Pleasant was empty, silent and dark.
 Lost Origins Gallery had been closed for months and in-person gatherings were nonexistent.
 The global uptick in negativity, violence and instability was weighing heavily on Hamacher.
 He stopped in the middle of the street to photograph the Park Regent Apartments and noticed the entrance to the alley.
 Even after living in the neighborhood for fifteen years, he’d never really paid much attention to the alley. but decided to explore the struck in that moment by how much potential it had.
 At a time when people were desperately trying to find ways to continue making art, connect and gather safely, he realized the alley was perfect for creating a publicly-accessible outdoor extension of Lost Origins Gallery.
 Hamacher immediately texted long time friend and restaurateur, Nick Pimentel, co-owner of Elle to see what he thought.

 Nick was excited by the idea and secured permission from the landlord.
 Next, Hamacher just had to figure out how to actually make it work.
 He called Rob Harris, long time friend and co-owner of CSI, a printing company that specializes in large format and display signage.
-CSI had just gotten a new machine and their printing technology allowed us to produce artwork on weather-resistant materials.
+CSI had just gotten a new machine with advanced printing technology to reproduce artwork on weather-resistant materials.
 Lost Origins Outside was officially happening.

 Since the first exhibit in April of 2021, Lost Origins Outside has hosted a wide range of exhibitions, concerts and public programming to the enjoyment of thousands of people.